tomplex/meridian/README.md

     print(record)

 # iterate through all records in the dataset which bbox-intersect with poi
-# dataset.intersection returns a new SpatialDataset.
+# dataset.intersection returns a list of SpatialData.
 for record in dataset.intersection(poi):
     print(record)